ajs1998/double-pendulums/README.md

 # TODO

-- Cleanup the code
 - Sensitivity: sample both pendulums
 - Save image
-- Workgroups
-- Constant random seed
 - Address performance on PC
+- Themes
-- Themes?
+- Cleanup the code
 - Make this README helpful and relevant to the project
 - Address all TODOs
 - Release v0 and squash the whole commit history